 SALAD

-- 8 cups Romaine lettuce, chopped in bite sized pieces
+- 8 cups Romaine lettuce chopped into bite-sized pieces

 DRESSING